microg/NetworkLocation/README.md

 NetworkLocation
 =======================

-Geolocation using wlan and data from Apple.
+Geolocation using wlan and gsm cells.
+Data provided by Apple and opencellid.org.
 Part of the μg Project.

 ###License
 > Copyright 2012 μg Project Team